-Work will be carried out over two or three year period to develop approximately 45 acres of cranberry field beds.
-These beds will be developed at a rate of 15 acres per year.
-Beds will be developed at a width of 40 metres wide and the lengths will depend on topography and what length the bog will allow.
-Power will be supplied through generators.
-Sand will be supplied from the surrounding forest access roads and pits in the area.
+Work will be carried out over five to seven years period to develop approximately 25 acres of cranberry field beds.
+These beds will be developed at a rate of 2 acres the first two years.
+Followed by 4 acres the following years Beds will be developed at a width of 40 metres wide and the lengths will depend on topography and what length the bog will allow.
+Power will be supplied through power lines.
+Sand will be supplied from a sand source on site.
 Construction will begin as soon as all approvals, certifications, licenses and permits are granted.
 Construction will consist of:

-- Preliminary ditching in the proposed berm locations and discharge areas - Cranberry bed development, consisting of removing a layer of peat to level the bed - Ditching between the bed and berm - Construction of irrigation and sediment ponds
+- Preliminary ditching in the proposed berm locations and discharge areas - Cranberry bed development, consisting of removing a layer of peat to level the bed - Ditching between the bed and berm - Construction of reservoir, irrigation pond and sediment ponds - Construction of a 40'x 40' wooden garage/office - Installation of water control structures - Installation of drainage tile in the beds

-- Construction of a 40'x 40' wooden garage/office - Installation of water control structures - Installation of drainage tile in the beds - Development of a farm service road on top of the berms which will be approximately 6m wide and considered part of berm construction - Placement and leveling of approximately 20cm of sand on new cranberry beds - Construction will take place during the summer months of 2010
+• Development of a farm service road on top of the berms which will be approximately 6m wide and considered part of berm construction

+- Placement and levelling of approximately 20cm of sand on new cranberry beds - Construction will take place during the summer months of 2011

-The potential sources of pollutants during the construction period are associated with machinery diesel fuel and lubricants.
-Machinery such as farm tractors, excavators, and dump trucks will be fueled and lubed on mineral soil roads and away from any major water bodies or watersheds and of site away from the cranberry farm.
+The potential sources of pollutants during the construction period are associated with Machinery diesel fuel and lubricants.
+Machinery such as farm tractors, excavators, and dump trucks will be fuelled and oiled on mineral soil roads and away from any major water bodies or watersheds and of site away from the cranberry farm.